john-kurkowski/taxes/README.md

 2021-03-03,Amazon.com*LJ4J51LF3 Amzn.com/bill WA,3.68
 ```

+Executes the given regex pattern against a pre-existing snapshot of
-It is a thin wrapper around Ripgrep, executing a regex pattern against an
+`statements2csv`, across all bank statements.
+A thin wrapper around Ripgrep,
-existing snapshot of `statements2csv` output.
-Makes the grep command easier to
+this command basically just makes the grep command easier to type.
+Defaults to
-type.
-Massages the CSV slightly, to be more suitable for copy and paste into a
-spreadsheet.
-Defaults to transactions from the previous calendar year, if year
+transactions from the previous calendar year, if year not provided.
-not provided.

 ## Contribute